Prevalence of current asthma in the United States 2001-2019

 Asthma among the states

-The prevalence of asthma in U.S. states varies, with Vermont and Oregon reporting the highest current rates of asthma.
+The prevalence of asthma in U.S. states varies, with New Hampshire and Rhode Island reporting the highest current rates of asthma.
 However, despite having the highest prevalence rates, these states do not have the highest death rates due to asthma.
-As of 2019, Mississippi and Nebraska have the highest death rates from asthma in the United States.
-Among all U.S. residents, the prevalence of active asthma attacks within the past 12 months has remained relatively stable in the last few years with some decline more recently.
+As of 2021, Mississippi and Hawaii have the highest death rates from asthma in the United States.
+Among all U.S. residents, the prevalence of active asthma attacks within the past 12 months has decreased over the last few years.